 Once our ducks have reached maturity, they are slaughtered on the same farm where they have been reared, this means they never have to travel anywhere.
 Each duck is waxed and dry plucked in the traditional manner.

 Pipers Farm ducks are healthy, nutritious food, grown without the use of antibiotics, and safe from all the food poisoning bacteria associated with intensive farming and factory slaughterhouses.
 They are strong, healthy birds with a rich, sweet flavour, and strong bones for making nutritious stocks, soups and broths.

 Our Properly Free Range ducks are available all year round and larger ducks are available at Christmas.
-As well as whole ducks you can also shop free range duck cuts; breasts, legs and stir fry.
+As well as whole duck you can also shop free range duck cuts; duck breasts, duck legs and duck stir fry.